Frequently Asked Questions

 Our programmes focus on exploring the research question: how can we do the most good?
 There are no clear, objective answers here, and it’s not even obvious that this is the best question to be asking.
 So we encourage participants to both consider and critique the new ideas that they encounter during our programmes.

-Leaf’s staff are, to varying extents, part of the effective altruism community, and we’re glad to be able to connect participants to a wider network of researchers, entrepreneurs, and advocates aiming to do as much good as possible.
+Leaf’s staff are, to varying extents, often part of the effective altruism community, and we’re glad to be able to connect participants to a wider network of researchers, entrepreneurs, and advocates aiming to do as much good as possible, whether affiliated with effective altruism or not!

 We’re keen on “productive disagreements” and “anti-debates”; we aim to be “scouts” who accurately map out the territory, rather than “soldiers” who defend their position at all costs.